BIC Functional Committees

-BIC Committees and associated Subcommittees are established to assist the BIC Secretariat manage the range of issues and initiatives that it undertakes.
-The role of any Committee is to advise or make recommendations to the Council or to make decisions only where expressly delegated to do so.
-The Committees are subservient to the Council and have no executive power.
+Our committees and associated sub-committees are established to assist the BIC Secretariat manage the range of issues and initiatives we undertake.
+The role of any committee is to advise or make recommendations to the Council, or to make decisions only where expressly delegated to do so.
+The committees, subservient to the Council with no executive power, have a national focus (as opposed to issues that are the primary domain of the state and territory governments).

 Goals